What is Cetus Protocol (CETUS)?

 TLDR

-Cetus Protocol is a decentralized exchange (DEX) and concentrated liquidity protocol built for the Sui and Aptos blockchains, designed to be a core liquidity infrastructure for their DeFi ecosystems.
+Cetus Protocol is a decentralized exchange (DEX) and liquidity infrastructure built on the Sui and Aptos blockchains, designed to provide efficient, programmable trading through its concentrated liquidity model.

 Deep Dive